 Below is a list of traits that many great leaders share.

-- Optimism - It's important for a leader to be optimistic, provide followers and/or subordinates hope and to continually improve.
+- Optimism: It's important for a leader to be optimistic, provide hope for followers and/or subordinates and continually improve.

-- Social skills - Social skills are important in leaders because leaders need to socialize with others.
-Leaders need to develop and guide others and people are more willing to follow leaders who they are able to socialize and relate to.
+- Social skills: Social skills are important in leaders because leaders need to socialize with others.
+Leaders need to develop and guide others, and people are more willing to follow leaders with who they are able to socialize and relate.

-Most of the above-mentioned attributes can be studied, tried out through trial and error and perfected, although each one alone don’t make a leader.
-I think in addition to these qualities, there are two essential personal characteristics, intelligence and charisma, which are necessary for effective leadership and these two traits cannot be learned.
-Charisma is a magnetic quality one is born with, that most people don’t possess.
-We know charisma when we see it and I think that when we think of good leaders, those that really stand out, they are all charismatic people—JFK, Martin Luther King, Clinton, Barack Obama, Tony Blair, Nicolas Sarkozy, etc. These two factors, coupled with the leadership qualities I mention above are the factors that lead people.
+Most of the above-mentioned attributes can be studied, tried out through trial and error and perfected, although each one alone doesn’t make a leader.
+I think in addition to these qualities, there are two essential personal characteristics, intelligence and charisma, which are necessary for effective leadership, and these two traits cannot be learned.
+Charisma is a magnetic quality one is born with that most people don’t possess.
+We know charisma when we see it, and I think that when we think of good leaders, those that really stand out are all charismatic people—JFK, Martin Luther King, Clinton, Barack Obama, Tony Blair, Nicolas Sarkozy, etc. These two factors, coupled with the leadership qualities I mentioned above, are the factors that lead people.
 People connect emotionally with a charismatic leader in such a way that they get energized and feel a desire to act together toward achieving the leader’s mission.